TickTeam/guide-tt/_book/ios_app/3_how_to_sign_out.md

 2.Tap your avatar in the upper-left corner.

-3.Tap “Sign Out” at the bottom of the page.
+3.Tap "Sign Out" at the bottom of the page.